-Stable Road Acquisition Corp. (the "Company") was incorporated in Delaware on May 28, 2019.
+Stable Road Acquisition Corp. (the "Company" or "SRAC") was incorporated in Delaware on May 28, 2019.
 The Company was formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses (the "Business Combination").

-Although the Company is not limited to a particular industry or sector for purposes of consummating a Business Combination, the Company intends is focusing its search on companies in the cannabis industry.
 The Company is an early stage and emerging growth company and, as such, the Company is subject to all of the risks associated with early stage and emerging growth companies.